 Information in bold is more important to pass your exam.

-Information presented in italics (and subsections whose titles are in italics) should not be needed to directly answer exam questions.
-It is provided to aid the reader's overall understanding of the subject.
+Sections and material in italics is less likely to be needed to directly answer exam questions, and should be skipped on the first time through.

-I have doubled underlined highly recommended questions to do on your first pass through the material, underlined recommended questions to do on your second pass, and starred additional questions to do on a third pass through the material.1 No questions were labeled from the 2011 exam or later, in order to allow you to use them as practice exams.
+I have doubled underlined highly recommended questions to do on your first pass through the material, underlined recommended questions to do on your second pass, and starred additional questions to do on a third pass through the material.
+No questions were labeled from the 2011 exam or later, in order to allow you to use them as practice exams.

-Changes to the Exam 8 syllabus for Fall 2024:
+Added to the Exam 8 syllabus for Fall 2025: